 Drugs are prescribed at GP surgeries and hospitals across the UK on daily basis.
 Many of these drugs are necessary to keep us alive and the advancement in medicine enables us to live healthier and longer than ever before.

 However, there are certain prescribed drugs and medications that can lead to addiction.
 Very often, these are taken innocently by an individual looking for a solution to either a pain related issue or a mental health issue.
 In the short term, these medications can be effective in helping to manage pain or anxiety.
 But in the long term, they can stop working as tolerance increases and lead to addiction.

 When talking about prescription drugs that might lead to addiction, we are usually referring to opiates or benzodiazipines.
 These groups of drugs are often very necessary in the treatment of pain, anxiety and sometimes depression but can undoubtedly lead to addiction.

 If you are looking for help with a prescription drug addiction, please contact The Providence Projects right away.
-We have also attached some information about prescription drug addiction and the rehab process.
+We have also attached some information about prescription drug addiction and the rehab process within our drug rehab clinic.
 This will help you understand the problem and the help that is available to overcome the problem.

 Call us nowContact Us

 Prescription drug rehab is available at The Providence Projects as part of our comprehensive treatment programme.
 The most common prescription drugs treated within the facility are opioids and benzodiazapines.
 We understand how addictive these medications are; how difficult it can be to stop and the difficult withdrawals which often perpetuate the addiction.